Can Philodendron Grow In Water? (How To+Care)

 The right amount of humidity will result in healthy and shiny leaves on the plant.

-Also read: Do Philodendron Like To Be Misted? (+Ways To Boost Humidity)
+Also read: Do Philodendrons Like To Be Misted? (+Ways To Boost Humidity)

 Water quality

-Do not use regular tap water if it contains chlorine or other minerals that might restrict the plant’s growth.
+Do not use regular tap water containing chlorine or other minerals that might restrict the plant’s growth.

 The best choice would be to use distilled or rainwater as these don’t contain harsh chemicals that might affect your philodendron.